 The Farmers Market run by Downtown Biz at the MB Hydro building is now in it’s 4th year.
 Not surprisingly it continues to evolve and change.
-Old vendors leave and fresh, new vendors arrive.
+Old vendors leave and new vendors and fresh food arrive.
 This year has seen several new stalls appear.
 I won’t be going over all of them, but a few of them are making the market more interesting.
 Hours for the market are 10 am – 3 pm.

 The Bar Lady:

+Fresh food can definitely include chocolate.
 One of my frequent stops this year has been at The Bar Lady table.
 These small, rich chocolate bars are a delight.
 They are dark and creamy, without being overly sweet.
 My preferred bar is the Cashew.
 However, I like all the flavours I’ve tried.
 These bars also come with an interesting backstory.
 Chelsea Szachury, The Bar Lady, started selling them to pay off her students loans.
 One of these bars is a must have every time I stop by the market.
 The bars are marketed as being “healthy, vegan, gluten-free, dairy-free, and 100% addictive.”
 I think the first four descriptors could be dropped entirely.
 100% addictive is all that you need to know.

 One other thing to know.
 These bars melt very quickly, so store them in a cool place.
 I get around this by eating the bar immediately upon purchase.

 Hearts and Roots is a small farm located just outside of Elie.
 Run by Justin and Britt, they focus on: